EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Computing the exposure coefﬁcient
-The set of automorphisms constitutes a group described by the coarsest **equitable partition** of the vertices.
-Each subset appearing in the partition contains vertices that can be substituted one for the other in an automorphism.
+The set of automorphisms constitutes a group described by the coarsest **equitable partition** of the vertices, where an equitable partition is composed by each subset appearing in the partition that contains vertices that can be substituted one for the other in an automorphism.

 **Nauty algorithm**: iteratively derives the partition.